Illumina/strelka/src/c++/lib/README.txt

 errorAnalysis:
-shared libraries for utilities that estimate sequence artifact rates form data, used for various forms of model parameter estimation
+shared libraries for utilities that estimate sequence artifact rates from data, used for various forms of model parameter estimation

 htsapi:
 various c++ wrapper objects built on top of samtools/htslib